QuentinRa/blog.quentinra.dev/info/nosql/cypher/index.md

 * `node-edge->node` : edge with direction
 * `node<-edge-node` : edge with direction

-You will replace node following the format in the previous section, and `edge` with the format in this section.
-A edge is "anonymous", because we are not adding "edge" (`[ref:label{}]`) in the pattern.
+You will replace `node` following the format in the previous section, and `edge` with the format in this section.
+An edge is "anonymous", because we are not adding "edge" (`[ref:label{}]`) in the pattern.
 </div></div>

 <details class="details-e">